 5. AI, lock-in, and migration cost

 Notion AI and Custom Agents are built into every page.
 The base AI handles writing, summaries, translations, and tone adjustments.
-Custom Agents, launched September 2025, take actions across the workspace and connect to external tools through MCP servers.
+Custom Agents take actions across the workspace and connect to external tools, including through MCP servers.
 An agent can be instructed to build a project plan with tasks and deadlines, and it creates the pages and database entries automatically.
-Notion AI also reads connected tools (Gmail, Outlook, Slack, Google Drive, Linear, GitHub) and answers questions across them.
+Notion's 2026 releases extended this with an External Agents API so outside agents and connectors (Slack, Gmail, Google Calendar, Salesforce, Box) can act inside a workspace, and AI Autofill that populates database properties on a recurring schedule.
+The cost detail to watch: the included chat agent, AI Meeting Notes, and basic Autofill come with Notion Business at no extra charge, but automated Custom Agent runs are an add-on billed in Notion credits ($10 per 1,000 monthly credits) on Business and Enterprise only.
+AI is not free at scale here.

-ClickUp Brain MAX, the mid-2025 upgrade to ClickUp Brain, is one AI assistant with access to your ClickUp data plus connected tools.
+ClickUp Brain is the AI layer with access to your ClickUp data plus connected tools.
 It summarizes threads, generates subtasks from briefs, drafts comments in your voice, and answers questions about your project ("how far behind is the design team?").
 ClickUp also ships an AI Notetaker that joins meetings, transcribes them, and converts decisions into tasks linked to the right Space.
+The cost detail that mirrors Notion's: Brain is an unbundled add-on ($18/user/mo monthly, $9 billed annually), not part of the base paid plans.
+(Brain MAX, a separate standalone desktop app, is a different product; don't confuse the in-app Brain add-on with it.)

 Notion's AI is stronger for writing and cross-tool agents; it reaches outside Notion.
 ClickUp's AI is stronger for project context; it knows your sprint velocity and your due dates because it runs in the same product that tracks them.
-Neither is dramatically ahead of the other in 2026.
+Neither is dramatically ahead of the other in 2026, and because both now charge for the heavier AI, the price of AI is no longer a reason to pick one over the other.

 Lock-in matters because both tools have real migration costs.